Skip to main content

 Kafka development & monitoring with Kpow

 This stack provides a complete Apache Kafka development and monitoring environment, built using Confluent Platform components and enhanced with Kpow for enterprise-grade observability and management.
-It includes a 3-node Kafka cluster, Zookeeper, Schema Registry, Kafka Connect, and Kpow itself.
+It includes a 3-node, Zookeeper-less Kafka cluster running in KRaft mode, Schema Registry, Kafka Connect, and Kpow itself.

 📌 Description

 This architecture is designed for developers and operations teams who need a robust, local Kafka ecosystem for building, testing, and managing Kafka-based applications.
+By leveraging Kafka's KRaft mode, it offers a simplified, more efficient, and modern setup without the dependency on ZooKeeper.
 It features high availability (3 brokers), schema management for data governance, a data integration framework (Kafka Connect), and a powerful UI (Kpow) for monitoring cluster health, inspecting data, managing topics, and troubleshooting.

 It's ideal for scenarios involving event-driven architectures, microservices communication, data integration pipelines, and situations requiring deep visibility into Kafka internals.